aws/aws-pdk/README.md

 # aws-prototyping-sdk

-AWS Prototyping SDK (PDK) is a package which contains re-usable L2 and L3 CDK constructs.
+AWS Prototyping SDK (PDK) is a package which contains re-usable CDK and Projen constructs.

 ## Getting Started